Martishai/website_ICT171/README.md

  ## Documentation

- The full setup process, screenshots, commands, and explanation of the scripts used are all provided in.
+ The full setup process, screenshots, commands, and explanation of the scripts used are all provided in [Cloud Server Project & Video Explainer  ICT171 Assignment 2 - 2025.pdf](Cloud Server Project & Video Explainer  ICT171 Assignment 2 - 2025.pdf).

  ## Video Explainer